Krystal Joy Brown: 2011–2018: Continued Broadway roles

-She originated the role of Ornella Sturdevant on stage in the Broadway musical Leap of Faith (2012), adaptation of the 1992 film comedy of the same name starring Steve Martin.
+She originated the role of Ornella Sturdevant on stage in the Broadway musical Leap of Faith (2012), an adaptation of the 1992 film comedy of the same name starring Steve Martin.
 David Rooney of The Hollywood Reporter wrote, "Brown bring powerhouse pipes and get to test them often".
 The following year she originated the role of Josephine Bloom in the Broadway musical Big Fish (2013), an adaptation of the 2004 film of the same name.
-Theatre critic Elizabeth Vincentelli of The New York Post, opined that "Sadly...Krystal Joy Brown [is] given little to do beside stand steadfastly by [her] spouse".
+Theatre critic Elizabeth Vincentelli of The New York Post opined that "Sadly...Krystal Joy Brown [is] given little to do beside stand steadfastly by [her] spouse".
 On January 24, 2014, Brown returned to Broadway taking over the role of Diana Ross for Valisia LeKae in the Broadway jukebox musical Motown: The Musical.

 During this time Brown made her first television appearance in the series Castle, as a character named Sasha, in the 2011 episode titled "Pretty Dead".
-During this time Brown has taken roles on television acting in guest parts on the Hulu original TV series Deadbeat (2016) for the episode "AbraCadaver" and in the NBC legal series Law & Order: Special Victims Unit (2016).
+During this time Brown has taken roles on television acting in guest parts on the Hulu original TV series Deadbeat (2016) for the episode "Abracadaver" and in the NBC legal series Law & Order: Special Victims Unit (2016).
 Brown was the voice of Netossa in animated Netflix series She-Ra and the Princesses of Power from 2018 to 2020.

 2019–present: Breakthrough and acclaim

 In 2019, Brown guest starred in the Sydney to the Max episode "How the Syd Stole Christmas" portraying Sydney Reynolds' late mother Dr. Alisha Reynolds in a flashback to four years ago.
-In 2020-2022, Brown began a recurring role in the CBS series The Equalizer (2021) opposite Queen Latifah.
+In 2020–2022, Brown began a recurring role in the CBS series The Equalizer (2021) opposite Queen Latifah.
 Brown recurs on season two of Power Book III: Raising Kanan (2022).
-On December 10, 2019, she joined the cast of Lin Manuel Miranda's Broadway musical Hamilton portraying Eliza Hamilton.
+On December 10, 2019, she joined the cast of Lin-Manuel Miranda's Broadway musical Hamilton portraying Eliza Hamilton.
 Kyle Smith of National Review praised her performance writing, "The Schuyler sisters provide the most beautiful voices in the production, with Krystal Joy Brown offering a poignant Eliza".

 In 2022, she played Gussie Carnegie, a Broadway diva married to self-centered writer Frank Shepard, played by Jonathan Groff in the off-Broadway revival of the Stephen Sondheim musical Merrily We Roll Along at the New York Theatre Workshop.
 For her performance she was nominated for a Lucille Lortel Award for Best Featured Actress in a Musical.
 She reprised the role on Broadway in 2023.
 Jesse Green of The New York Times described Brown as giving a "fetching performance, charming if not credible".
 She said of the role, "This opportunity to represent and be the first Black Gussie is huge and it feels powerful".
 To get into Gussie’s character, she was inspired by Eartha Kitt, Diahann Carroll, Dorothy Dandridge and Diana Ross.

 Brown provides the voice of Barbara Gordon in the animated series Batman: Caped Crusader.